pavostudio/ExAPI/README.md

 * You can send system resourse usage data to Live2DViewerEX, which will prepare a widget UI to show the data.
 * You can send weather data to Live2DViewerEX, and control rain effect or sonw effect to fit current weather.
 * You can write your background slideshow software and set background file with ExAPI.
-* You can use Google Voice, Siri and such to recognise voice -> translate the voice to text or choices -> send to Live2DViewerEX -> show text and choices.
+* You can use Google Voice, Siri and such in your software to recognise voice, then translate the voice to text or choices and send to Live2DViewerEX to show text and choices.
 * ...

 ### How To Start